guoqingbao/anonyufront/README.md

 **The Internet Connection** in the Kaggle notebook need to be **turned on** to allow package download.

-### Option 2 (contains performance comparison on: CPU, RTX 3070, A100):
+### Option 2 (setup local environment with jupyter notebook):
-Execute provided jupyter notebooks in the examples folder, be sure to install dependencies (see following guideline):
+Execute provided jupyter notebooks in the examples folder, be sure to install dependencies (as denoted inside the jupyter notebook):
 ```sh
 test_tf.ipynb